ZachJMoore/smart-kiln-hardware/README.md

 <br />

 The SmartKiln is provided by myself and the maintainers "as is" and "with all faults."
-Myself and the maintainers makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses or bugs, inaccuracies, typographical errors, or other harmful components of the SmartKiln.
+I and the maintainers make no representations or warranties of any kind concerning the safety, suitability, lack of viruses or bugs, inaccuracies, typographical errors, or other harmful components of the SmartKiln.
 There are inherent dangers in the use of any software and hardware, and you are solely responsible for determining whether the SmartKiln is compatible with your kiln and hardware, as well as any other software installed on your hardware.
 You are also solely responsible for the protection of yourself, kilns, hardware, and backup of your data.
-Myself and the maintainers will not be liable for any damages you may suffer in connection with using, modifying, or distributing the SmartKiln.
+I and the maintainers will not be liable for any damages you may suffer in connection with using, modifying, or distributing the SmartKiln.
 By using any part of the SmartKiln, you accept sole responsibility of any and all damage or harm caused by yourself or SmartKiln products.

 </details>
 <hr/>